-Hogback–Matthews / Winters Professional Review and Guide
+Hogback–Matthews / Winters Professional Guide

 "On the short side, but far from easy, this ride features almost 2,000 feet of climbing and one of the most technical trail segments in the state.
 The route outlined here is a version of a popular local ride, with a little extra length and difficulty tacked on just to make things more interesting.